 This is not a hard limit; meaning, the phone system would continue to function normally if three calls were somehow attributed to a user.
 Note though that continuing steps over the limit would breach our policy of fair use of the phone system.

 One simple method our receptionist could use to mitigate the above situation is to park a call instead of putting it on hold.
 In VirtualPBX Phone Plans, calls can be parked with Feature Codes.
 Parked calls act like calls on hold, except the call is not assigned to any system user.
-This means that the caller would experience the same waiting as if they were on hold, but any user in the VirtualPBX Plan could pick up the call.
+This means that the caller would experience the same waiting as if they were on hold, but any user could pick up the call.

-One other atypical use of concurrent calling is related to agents within a call center.
+Another atypical use of concurrent calling is related to agents within a call center.
 Agents may have to take more than one call at a time due to high inbound call volumes.

 Accommodating Your Concurrent Call Needs

 There isn’t often a need for our customers to ask about how they’re affected by the two-call limit.
 If your business has a unique case, though, we’ll be happy to speak to you further about how we can accommodate your needs.
-There’s no pressure to buy when asking questions about our phone system; we’ll address any concerns you have before signing up to make sure it fits you well.
+There’s no pressure to buy when asking questions about our phone system.
+We address any concerns you have before signing up to make sure it fits you well.